Aeronautical Engineers and Asbestos Exposure

 Aeronautical engineers, also known as aerospace engineers, are highly trained professionals employed in building and maintaining all forms of air and spacecraft.

-Ever since air travel began at the turn of the twentieth century, aero engineers were hands-on with their highly technical machines and the products used to manufacture them.
+Ever since air travel began at the turn of the 20th century, aerospace engineers worked hands-on with highly technical machines and the products used to manufacture them.
 One of these primary products was asbestos.

 - Military fighter and interceptor planes

 The following aeronautical engineers were at risk of asbestos exposure:

 - Design Engineers: These professionals faced a lower exposure risk than researchers who tested and operated aircraft.

 - Manufacturing Engineers: Designing and operating manufacturing systems put people at risk of a moderate amount of asbestos exposure during factory assembly.

 - Maintenance Aeronautical Engineers: People carrying out aircraft maintenance faced the highest risk of asbestos exposure when disassembling and repairing components containing asbestos.